vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_client.md

 If you have installed the HTML5 plug-in for vSphere Integrated Containers, you can deploy virtual container hosts (VCHs) interactively in the vSphere Client.

 The different options that you configure in the Create Virtual Container Host wizard in the vSphere Client correspond to `vic-machine create` options.
 The `vic-machine create` options are exposed by the `vic_machine_server` service of the vSphere Integrated Containers appliance.
-When you use the Create Virtual Container Host wizard, it deploys VCHs to the vCenter Server instance with which the vSphere Integrated Containers appliance is registered.
-Consequently, when you use the Create Virtual Container Host wizard, you do not need to provide any information about the deployment target, vSphere  administrator credentials, or vSphere certificate thumbprints.
+When you use the Create Virtual Container Host wizard, it deploys VCHs to the vCenter Server instance with which the vSphere Integrated Containers appliance is registered, and uses the vSphere credentials with which you are logged in to the vSphere Client.
+Consequently, when using the Create Virtual Container Host wizard, you do not need to provide any information about the deployment target, vSphere administrator credentials, or vSphere certificate thumbprints.

 **Prerequisites**